Vector Leptoquark Mediated Leptonic Decay of the Charged $B$-Meson: Hadronic Matrix Elements

 \section{Hadronic Matrix Elements}

-Here we derive the parameterization of the different quark bilinears appearing in the amplitudes. \bigbreak As a starting point we consider the tree level matrix element and the axial vector current divergence given below.
+Here we derive the parameterization of the different quark bilinears appearing in the amplitudes. \bigbreak As a starting point we consider the tree-level matrix element and the axial-vector current divergence given below.
 From these, other matrix elements can be derived.

 Using \eqref{eq:Axial_vector_div} within \eqref{eq:PL_gamma_mu} (the vector bilinear does not contribute),

 contracting \eqref{eq:PL_gamma_mu} through with $p_{\mu}$